-No. EAC Condition Implementation Status Compliance Status Description EAC 54 Strategies for capacity building, education, and training associated with Aboriginal participation in the labour market, including construction, trades, and other indirect and induced sectors for Aboriginal workers, as these jobs are likely to be longer lived than those related strictly to construction.
+No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 54 Strategies for capacity building, education, and training associated with Aboriginal participation in the labour market, including construction, trades, and other indirect and induced sectors for Aboriginal workers, as these jobs are likely to be longer lived than those related strictly to construction.
 Ongoing In Compliance BC Hydro has implemented capacity building initiatives that have supported essential skills training, pre-trades and trades training, or increased business capacity in Indigenous businesses.
-Examples include Indigenous involvement in Site C field programs; Moberly Lake Academic Program; Youth Hires Program; Site C Tours; Career Energizers with BC Hydro; Northern Lights College Essential Skills for Trades; Driver Training; Construction Safety Training System 09; ATCO Kitchen Skills Program; Try-a-Trade program; Lab Technician training with PRHP; and Electro- Fishing Training course.
-BC Hydro is currently developing a Site C pre-Carpentry training program which is scheduled to launch in April 2019.
-BC Hydro will continue to consider proposals from Indigenous groups and training organizations for potential capacity building, education and training opportunities throughout the construction phase of the Project.
+Examples include Indigenous involvement in Site C field programs; Site C tours; Career Energizers with BC Hydro; Driver Training; Construction Safety Training System 09; ATCO Kitchen Skills and Housekeeping Program; Try-a-Trade program; Power System Safety Protection (PSSP), Electro-Fishing Training course; Environmental Monitoring training; and BC Hydro and Northern Lights College pre-carpentry skills pilot program, Site C. BC Hydro will continue to consider proposals from Indigenous groups and training organizations for potential capacity building, education and training opportunities throughout the construction phase of the Project.
 EAC 54 Resources and funding arrangements to support training, industry, and Aboriginal partnership opportunities in the region.
 Provide \$30,000 to the to the Minerva Foundation for three years to support Treaty 8 First Nation women in northeast BC wishing to participate in the Minerva Foundation's Combining Our Strength Initiative (\$10,000 provided to date.).
 Complete In Compliance As of 2017, BC Hydro has fulfilled its commitment of providing \$30,000 in funding to Minerva Foundation to support Treaty 8 First Nation women in northeast BC wishing to participate in the Minerva Foundation's Combining Our Strength Initiative.
 This funding was provided over three years from 2014 to 2017.